osquery/osquery/docs/wiki/deployment/configuration.md

 You can test this locally before deploying to your fleet and add more columns as necessary: `/usr/local/bin/osqueryi --verbose --config_path atc_tables.json`

+Per the note above, if this isn't working after deployment ensure that Full Disk Access is provided to your `osqueryd` process.

 ### Events